Your luxury vehicle deserves the best care possible, but should that include buying a Lexus extended car warranty?

 If you cancel the Lexus Vehicle Service Agreement within 30 days, you will receive a full refund minus the $50 processing fee.
-Any cancelations after that, or once a claim has been paid, will be prorated.
+Any cancellations after that, or once a claim has been paid, will be prorated.

-Why A Lexus Extended Warranty Could Be Worth It
+Is A Lexus Extended Warranty Worth It?

 If you want to drive beyond the factory warranty coverage, then purchasing additional coverage is a no-brainer.
-An extended auto warranty, also known as a vehicle service agreement, protects your investment for many years after the factory coverage expires.
+An extended car warranty, also known as a vehicle service agreement, protects your investment for many years after the factory coverage expires.